New waterlines on Glendalyn Avenue installed

-Work at the intersection of Glendalyn Avenue and Pine Street began Sunday, November 4 and will take approximately a week, weather permitting.
+Work at the intersection of Glendalyn Avenue and Pine Street is finished, and all roads are open to through traffic.

 What is the Glendalyn Avenue Waterline Rehab Project?